trustgraph-ai/trustgraph/README.md

   processed, the output is delivered to a separate queue so that the caller can collect the data.

+All the code is bundled into a single Python package which can be used to use all the functionality.
+There is also a container image with the package installed which can be used to run everything.

 ## Included modules

 - `chunker-recursive` - Accepts text documents and uses LangChain recurse